NCAR/esds/posts/2021/oop-tutorial.md

 - Clone this repository by running `git clone https://github.com/kmpaul/pg2oop` in your terminal.

-- Still in the terminal, create a Conda environment with Jupyter installed by first moving into the `pg2oop` directory with `cd pg2oop` and then `conda create --name pg2oop jupyterlab`
+- Still in the terminal, create a Conda environment with Jupyter installed by executing `conda create --name pg2oop jupyterlab`

+- Still in the terminal, move into the `pg2oop` directory with `cd pg2oop`

 - Activate your environment in the terminal with `conda activate pg2oop`.